|Country of Origin||Greece|

 |Taste||Salty, sour, piquant, hint of spiciness|

-Batzos is a fresh white cheese which is dry and crumbly, with acidity from the sheep’s or goat’s milk used for its production.
+It is dry and crumbly with acidity from the sheep’s or goat’s milk used for its production.

 The profound saltiness is due to the cheese being submerge in brine for at least 3 months.

 Batzos is a historical cheese and was created many centuries ago in the mountains of northwestern Greece.
 Its name was derived from the Vlach word for mountain huts.

 Back then, it was a popular travel dish for nourishment among nomads during transhumance as the cheese firm-texture allowed for easy transportation.

 It was consumed in its natural state or roasted over a fire.